2023/2024 Housing Residential Agreement

 Contract cancellation prior to Fall move-in

-Residents may cancel their signed and submitted housing contract for any reason and with a full refund prior to July 1 leading up to the Academic year of the contract.
-A cancellation fee of $500 is required to cancel a housing contract on July 1 or anytime thereafter, so long as the resident has not yet moved in.
+Residents may cancel their signed and submitted housing contract for any reason and with a full refund prior to July 15 leading up to the academic year of the contract.
+A cancellation fee of $500 is required to cancel a housing contract on or following July 15, and provided that the resident has not yet moved in.

 If a resident chooses to cancel their contract prior to move-in, the resident’s vacancy will be offered to the next student on the waitlist.